yasutoshi-lab/hephaestus-cli/doc/commands/attach_en.md

 ## Notes

 - Detaching from session does not stop agents - they continue running
+- Use `--change-agent` only after stopping the current session (`hephaestus kill`) to avoid conflicts
 - You can reattach to the same session later
 - Use `hephaestus kill` to terminate the session